AlbertProfe/howRenderCycleWorks/README.md

 ### 2. Render Phase

-During the render phase, React compares the new virtual DOM with the previous one.
+<mark>During the render phase, React compares the new virtual DOM with the previous one</mark>.
 It determines what changes need to be made to the actual DOM.

-This process is known as reconciliation.
+This process is known as **reconciliation**.
 React doesn't touch the actual DOM during this phase; it just calculates the differences.[5]

 ### 3. Commit Phase

-The commit phase is where React actually updates the DOM based on the changes identified in the render phase.
+The <mark>commit phase is where React actually updates the DOM based on the changes identified in the render phase</mark>.

 It applies only the necessary changes to the DOM, ensuring efficient updates.
 It's important to note that React may go through the render phase but not commit if the component returns the same result as the last render.[5]

 ## Observing the Render Cycle